cornell-cup/r2-chatbot/README.md

 Run `python main.py`

 ## Project Structure
 * `api_keys`: all api key files go here (txt, json, etc.).
 DO NOT PUSH THE KEYS TO THIS REPO.
-All the necessary keys are pinned on slack.
+All the necessary keys are on Google Drive
 * `data`: contains miscellaneous data needed in the execution of the program
 * `misc`: miscellaneous files
 * `sounds`: contains sound files to be outputted through the speaker